IBM/solsa/README.md

    `kafka-controller-manager` service account of the `knative-sources` namespace.

+### Additional Setup for OpenShift

+1. Many docker images will not run correctly using non-root UIDs.
+   You can optionally configure OpenShift to allow images that are build from Dockerfiles that do not specifiy USER to run as as the root UID with the command
+   `oc adm policy add-scc-to-group anyuid system:authenticated`.

 ### Per Namespace Setup

 For each namespace which will host SolSA-defined services execute: